 - It needs to have content that converts

 - It needs to have a strong and dedicated community

 - You need to have a decent email list

-After you’ve made sure that your blog meets these conditions, here’s how you can make money by selling ads on your blog.
+After you’ve made sure that your blog meets these conditions, here’s how you can make money online by selling ads on your blog.

 The easiest way to do this is through Google AdSense, a tool that allows you to insert ads on your website.

 Google then fills in the blanks with ads relevant to your blog and site’s visitors.

 When those ads are viewed or clicked, you get paid.

 The amount of blog income you get through Google AdSense depends on the following:

 1. The organic traffic levels your blog generates